PG-13 | | Drama, Thriller

-A cover-up that spanned four U.S. Presidents pushed the country's first female newspaper publisher and a hard-driving editor to join an unprecedented battle between the press and the government.
+A cover-up spanning four U.S. Presidents pushes the country's first female newspaper publisher and her editor to join an unprecedented battle between press and government.

 Coincidentally, Benjamin C. Bradlee and wife Sally Quinn were Long Island neighbors of Steven Spielberg for many years, and they knew each other socially.

 There's a fella I overlapped with at RAND.
 He was a bit of a showboat; but, smart.
 And he worked for McNamara and he had opinions on the decision-making that went into Vietnam.

 Ben Bagdikian: The word is, he doved.
 Pretty hard.

 Ben Bradlee: Would he have access to the study?